Six best cycling backpacks: a buyer’s guide - Cycling Weekly

 The cycling industry has settled on a capacity of 20-30 litres for the commuter bag.
 Most have an internal organiser with separate compartments including one for a laptop or tablet.
 A zipped outer valuables pocket is handy so that you don’t have to dive to the bottom of the main section in search of your keycard when you arrive at your destination.

-If you’re carrying up to five kilos of stuff the straps need to be up to the job and ideally need to be backed up by a waist strap and a chest strap.
+If you’re carrying up to five kilos of stuff, the straps need to be up to the job and ideally need to be backed up by a waist strap and a chest strap.
 Venting is important: most manufacturers have designed their own system to channel air and fight sweaty-back syndrome.
-We all know it’s impossible to avoid if you’re putting in any kind of effort but it’s a bonus if sweat doesn’t soak into overly luxurious padding.

 Here are some of the top options on the market.
 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.